yuvaldori/gigaspaces-wiki-jekyll/xap101tut/http-session-sharing.markdown

 {%endhighlight%}

--	Login into the application running on Tomcat using : o	user : root o	password : secret
+-	Login into the application running on Tomcat using :
+    -	user : root
+    -	password : secret

 {%panel%}
 ![http-session](/attachment_files/httpsession/http-session6.png)